Sigma-dev/GameDev-Course/README.md

 Now that you have a working player character, you can make anything !

 Here are some ideas:
-- Double Jump
-- Enemies
+- Spikes
 - Coins
 - Make a level with a start and end
+- Enemies
+- Powerups

 ![Next](images/next.png "Next")